microsoft/PowerPlatformConnectors/certified-connectors/The Events Calendar/readme.md

 ### Create a new event
 Setup a spreadsheet or use another flow and enter event data to create a new event directly into your site.

+## Known Issues and Limitations
+Sending custom fields is not supported at this time.

+## Deployment Instructions

+* In the [Power Automate portal](https://make.powerautomate.com/), create a new flow or edit an existing one.

+* Add a new action to your flow and in the "Choose an operation" menu, search for "The Events Calendar" under the Premium tab.

+* Select your preferred trigger.

+* You will be prompted to supply an API key you create before.
+This Connection will be saved by Power Automate, and available for use in future flows.